lkalvoda/DHH23_Early-Modern_classification-eval/README.md

       x ∈ (70;30]<br>
 i.e.  70.(0) < x ≤ 100.(0)

-For the low-confidence subset, I started by looking at the distribution of certainty scores:<br>
+For the 'Low-confidence' subset, I started by looking at the distribution of certainty scores:<br>
 | Score range | Number of entries |
 | :---------- | :-----------------|
 | [0-5)       | 0                 |